 3. Update the List: Modify the list to reflect any changes, such as medication additions, removals, or dosage adjustments.

-4. Communicate: Share the updated list with the hospice team, ensuring everyone involved is aware of the patient's medication regimen.
+4. Communicate: Share the updated list with the hospice team, ensuring everyone knows the patient’s medication regimen.
 If the changes were at a facility, communicate the changes with the family.

 5. Regular Review: Continually reassess and update the medication list to adapt to the patient’s evolving needs.